jjinnyr/transportation/README.md

+#Method for multi-task level visualization of access to active transportation infrastructure and demographics

 ## Introduction

 Transportation safety is an issue that impacts everyone, but it is especially important for those of use who walk, bike, use a wheelchair, or otherwise mix with car traffic without the safety afforded by a car.
 These road users are dubbed ‘Vulnerable Road Users’ ( VRUs) in transportation circles [1].
 In the past year, over 200 pedestrians and 150 cyclists have been involved in collisions in Seattle, with at least 12 pedestrian fatalities in 2021 [2, 3]]  This is despite the city’s stated ‘vision zero’ goal of reducing traffic deaths to zero by 2030 [4].